-If the source code is included in the distribution, it will be contained in \$FLUPRO files with names of the form ...vax.for.
+If the source code is included in the distribution, it will be contained in FLUPRO files with names of the form $\dots vax.for^1$ .

-The basic Fluka program on UNIX machines consists of 35 files:
+The basic FLUKA program on UNIX machines consists of 34 files (\):

-'''

-aamodmvax.for bamjmvax.for blockmvax.for bmemvax.for comlatmvax.for decaymvax.for dedxmvax.for dumvax.for elsmvax.for emfmvax.for eventqmvax.for eventvmvax.for evffrmvax.for fluoxmvax.for geolatmvax.for gcrmvax.for kaskadmvax.for lowneumvax.for mainmvax.for mathmvax.for neutrimvax.for noptmvax.for nundismvax.for nunresmvax.for opphmvax.for outputmvax.for pemfmvax.for pgmvax.for preclmvax.for precqmvax.for preqmvax.for wisermvax.for ()
+aamodmvax.for bamjmvax.for blockmvax.for bmemvax.for comlatmvax.for decaymvax.for dedxmvax.for dumvax.for elsmvax.for emfmvax.for eventpmvax.for evffrmvax.for fluoxmvax.for geolatmvax.for gcrmvax.for kaskadmvax.for lowneumvax.for mainmvax.for mathmvax.for neutrimvax.for noptmvax.for nundismvax.for nunresmvax.for opphmvax.for outputmvax.for pemfmvax.for pgmvax.for preclmvax.for preeqmvax.for pripromvax.for pwxsmvax.for rndmvax.for usermvax.for XXXmvax.for ( k)

-'''

-Two more files contain source code related to the DPMJET and RQMD packages, which can be linked with FLUKA to run problems involving heavy ion nuclear interactions:
+Three more files contain source code related to the DPMJET and RQMD packages, which can be linked with FLUKA to run simulations involving heavy ion nuclear interactions, or Ultra High Energy Cosmic Ray simulations.

-'''

-dpmmvax.for rqmdmvax.for
+dpmmvax.for rqmdmvax.for uhemvax.for

-'''